 Inspired by CAST, and recognizing that words are constantly evolving, I feel like it’s appropriate to expand on that earlier definition of congratulations, building on its associations with gratitude and grace, and with connection and empathy.

 Because beyond just feeling joy with you, we (because I’m sure I don’t speak only for myself in this) also wish you the determination and strength to amplify the gift you’ve received and the work you’ve done in CAST.
 We wish you an ongoing desire and passion for social transformation, and the growing knowledge, skills, and abilities, to create and to spread shared joy, to work toward and to create peace, and to help create more empathy and more fairness — in your lives, in the communities around you, and in the world.
 I think these days a lot of people are feeling especially keenly how rare and how precious those things are.

 So with this expanded definition of congratulations — as a charge and as a mission — I congratulate you all, again, and I wish you the very best on your journeys.

-Dan Feldman came to Brandeis in 1999 and has served as vice president for planning and institutional research since June 2010.
+Dan Feldman came to Brandeis in 1999 and served as vice president for planning and institutional research from June 2010.
 Before coming to Brandeis, Feldman was a faculty member in fine arts, first at the New York Academy of Art and later at Cedar Crest College in Pennsylvania.
 At the latter, he also served as director of multimedia development and then as associate vice president for information technology, in charge of academic and administrative technology.
 Feldman is a practicing visual artist and has exhibited nationally and internationally.
 He is also coauthor of a widely used commentary on Dante’s Paradiso.